d11e9/avatar/AIP/AIP-2.md

 Requires: AIP-0, AIP-1

-Web of trust, an avatar conforming to this spec should have a property "wot" of which the value is the address of a WoT contracts.
+Web of trust, an avatar conforming to this spec should have a property `"wot"` of which the value is the address of a WoT contracts ie:

+    wot: "0xMyWoTContractAddress"

 WoT contract is linked list indexable by address containing a rating uint.